laggingreflex/mochista/README.md

 Mochista uses Mocha and Istanbul's programatic API to run both in a single process yeilding fastest test results and coverage reports.

-Its `--watch` option (like mocha) re-runs modified tests and re-generates coverage (using cache for unmodofied files) instantaneously.
+Its `--watch` feature runs modified tests and generates coverage using cache for unmodofied files instantly:

 [![][scr]][scr]

 ## Features

+* Run tests and generate coverage reports

 * Like `mocha --watch` but with Istanbul coverage reports.

-* Runs only the tests that were modified.
+* Run only modified tests.

+* Instrumentation caching on disk and memory for fastest coverage report generation and re-generation.

-* Fully compatible with `mocha.opts`
+* Supports `mocha.opts` with [extra features](#multiline-mochaopts).

-* Option to exclude files (missing feature in mocha)
+* [Exclude](#excludes) files from tests in mocha; test files auto-excluded from source for coverage.

-* Built in support for ES6/ES2015+ using [babel-istanbul].
+* Built in support for ES6/ES2015+ by using [coverage source-maps][istanbul-lib-source-maps].

+## Why?

+Why not just use [nyc]?
+It already supports mocha: `nyc --reporter=lcov mocha`

+* Agreed.
+But I wrote mochista more for its `--watch` feature.

+Why not just use nodemon or something?

+* Multiprocess overhead. `mocha --watch` is so fast on subsequent runs because it does it all in the same process.
+Mochista builds on this and uses both Mocha and Istanbul's programatic API to do both for all subsequent runs in the same process.
+And with smart instrumentation caching, Mochista's `--watch` feature aims to be the fastest tool to run tests and generate coverage reports on file modifictaions.

 ## Install